ghowland/sireus/README.md

 ### Sireus Goals

-- Bots execute commands or API calls, designed for SRE and DevOps environments.
+- Bots execute a single command or API call, designed for SRE and DevOps environments.
 - Sireus is a Decision System.
-It's purpose is to make a decision and execute a command or web call.
+It's purpose is to make a decision and execute a single command or web call.
-- Fits into stack between monitoring and alerting.  ex: Prometheus -> Sireus -> Alert Manager.
+- Fits into the stack between monitoring and alerting.  ex: Prometheus -> Sireus -> Alert Manager.
 - Works with existing software stack, with minimal configuration.
 Architecture agnostic.
 - Dynamically create Bots for any Platform, Service, Process, Host, etc from monitoring software (ex: Prometheus).
 - Bots have rulesets for prioritizing conditional commands to respond to detected issues.